Liquor store crunch at IGI airport, NDMC areas to continue for some more days | Science-Environment

 ''Liquor supply has been hampered in the transition period with around 250 shops being run by private operators at present.
 We have already readied 300 shops and efforts are on to ensure all the 500 shops are ready from September 1.

-''This will markedly improve supply from the first week of next month,'' said a senior Excise department officer.
+''This will markedly improve supply from the first week of next month,'' a senior Excise department officer said.

 The four undertakings of the city government – the Delhi Tourism and Transport Development Corporation, Delhi State Industrial Infrastructure Development Corporation, Delhi Consumerist Cooperative Wholesale Stores and Delhi State Civil Supplies Corporation – will set up the 500 vends from September 1, the officials said.